Earth & Environment

 - An MA and a PhD in Earth & Environment

 These degree programs maintain strength in basic research in core disciplines and exploit new and emerging cross-disciplinary fields that link complex feedbacks and processes among the physical, biological, and social sciences.
-The department also participates in the Graduate Certificate in Biogeoscience, the MA in Global Policy with the Pardee School of Global Studies, and the Boston UniverCity NRT graduate research grant.
+The department also participates in the Advanced Graduate Certificate in Biogeoscience, the MA in Global Policy, and the MA in Global Development Policy with the Pardee School of Global Studies, and BU Urban, the Graduate Program in Urban Biogeosciences & Environmental Health.

 Curricular and research endeavors cluster in eight thematic areas: (1) climate dynamics and hydrology; (2) carbon and nutrient cycling; (3) surface processes and crustal evolution; (4) paleoclimate and Earth history; (5) land cover and land use change; (6) sustainable food, water, and energy; (7) environmental analysis and policy; (8) coastal, marine, and ecosystem response to global change.